govuk-one-login/life-events-platform/doc/infrastructure.md

 - Validate credentials and access
 - Set up GitHub Environment rules for the relevant environment to prevent or allow automatic deploys
 - If Shield Advanced is required in the environment, this needs to be enabled manually first within the account
+- The athena workgroup in Shared will need to be imported using `terraform import module.cloudtrail.aws_athena_workgroup.athena primary`
 - Take note of the two-step processing when creating the API secret for [StatusCake](./architecture/decisions/0023-statuscake-health-check.md)
 ### Database